 Physical dependence on Xanax can occur within just a few weeks of taking the drug regularly, even at prescribed dosages.
 According to the DSM IV-TR, tolerance is one of the hallmarks of dependence.
 Tolerance develops as the body adjusts to the presence of the substance and requires more of the drug to achieve the similar effects.
 Once there is physical dependence, withdrawal effects can be felt when stopping the drug immediately.
 If you are taking a Benzodiazepine, you must consult a doctor before discontinuing the drug, as stopping the drug abruptly will lead to seizures and potentially death.

 Xanax dependence tends to develop slowly over time and without the user or family members noticing.
-However, once a dependence or addiction exists, one will begin to appear “checked out” or “zoned out” frequently.
+However, once a dependence or addiction exists, one will begin to appear checked out or zoned out frequently.
 He/she will not be able to be present emotionally for family members, and may have difficulty remembering conversations, etc. and will often deny there is a problem.

 Stopping Xanax or any other benzodiazepine once there is physical dependence can result in seizures, suicidal thoughts and even death, so should be done with medical involvement.
-Xanax addiction often requires a detoxification period which can last 5-10 days and is done in a medical setting under a physician’s care.
+Xanax addiction often requires a detoxification period which can last 5-10 days and is done in a medical setting under a physicians care.
 Following this, one may, depending on the severity of the addiction, opt to go into a residential treatment facility or intensive outpatient treatment program.
 Abstinence from all mood and mind altering drugs will be necessary during this recovery process.
 Ideally constructive coping skills will be learned that will aid in handling anxiety so that addictive drugs are no longer needed.

 If you or your loved one is struggling with an addiction to or is abusing prescription drugs, seek help immediately.
 Prescription drug abuse is dangerous.
 New Hope Recovery Center offers individualized treatment for prescription drugs and for many other addictions.
-You can reach us at 888-707-HOPE (4673) or email@example.com.
+You can reach us at 888-707-HOPE (4673) or [email protected].

 Written By: New Hope Recovery Center